 Packing for January weather requires preparing for a wide range of weather conditions, and you’ll want to make sure you attention to the extended forecast before your trip so you don’t get surprised with a streak of 30-degree weather or 90-degree weather and not have the proper attire for either extreme.
-Read our Winter Packing Tips for Disney post for more insight on what to take on your January Walt Disney World vacation.

 Aside from those two events, you have a “holiday hangover” for a couple of weeks at Walt Disney World.
 During that time, Magic Kingdom, Epcot, and (to a lesser degree) Disney’s Hollywood Studios and Disney’s Animal Kingdom parks still decorated for Christmas.
 There’s no other Christmas entertainment (there’s more info about all of this in our Ultimate Walt Disney World Christmas Guide), and not really anything else.

 Basically, you’re looking at Christmas decor, and the aforementioned Walt Disney World Marathon both of which are long gone if you visit in the second half of the month.
 If you don’t mind potentially frigid (for Florida) weather, the second half of January is thus a pretty good “quiet” time at Walt Disney World.

 In terms of other attractions that will be closed during January 2020, check the Walt Disney World Refurbishment Schedule.
 Just a heads up: that might be a bit deceptive in terms of actual construction work.
 There’s going to be a lot of ongoing construction throughout Walt Disney World, and will be for the next several years.